 Now, I get it, the more comments you get in the first hour or two after you post something, the more you can expect to get traction on your post, but the reason I don’t like it is that it’s manipulative.

-Don’t game the algorithm
+Don’t game the algorithm with fake engagement

 I can’t get behind something where you’re actually flat out trying to game the algorithm.
 That said, that’s vastly different to having a group of supportive people who actually engage with your content.